 I had never considered getting dental care outside the US, but about a year ago a friend of mine encouraged me to accompany her to Costa Rica to have dental work done.
-She was a school teacher and simply couldn’t afford the $10,000 worth of dental work she needed.
-Surprisingly, it was her own dentist in Santa Fe that suggested she get the work done there.
+She was a school teacher and simply couldn’t afford the $10,000 worth of dental care she needed.
+Surprisingly, it was her own dentist in Santa Fe that suggested she get the treatment done there.
 He had recommended a number of his patients to a dental referral agency in Atlanta when they couldn’t afford the extensive dental work that was needed.
 The agency referred his patients to Costa Rica.

 Being a teacher, my friend was off work for the summer and could take the time to spend a week in San Jose getting her dental procedures done.
 It also made sense for her to spend the $1000-plus it cost to go there, and to pay for lodging for five days because of the number of procedures she was having done.
 We couldn’t do that.
 So I started looking for an alternative closer to home.

 I had heard about dental services in Tijuana but I simply didn’t want to risk going to that city.
 Tijuana has a population of a million or more, and have shady histories regarding drugs and crime.
 On top of that, I’ve heard stories of people spending hours in line crossing the border.
 So I contacted friends of mine in Southern New Mexico who weren’t far from the border to see if they had any experience with dental work in Mexico.
 “Juarez is where you need to go,” they said.